julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, November 17, 2024.
+Monday, November 18, 2024.
 Quote of the day:

-> "Action is the foundational key to all success." - Pablo Picasso
+> "A sense of humor is good for you.
+Have you ever heard of a laughing hyena with heart burn?" - Bob Hope